 When using webhooks, make sure it’s using TLS and wherever possible don’t share user data over webhooks.

 Please update your application often, for example, disable SSL v3 support for Apache SSL.
 Always monitor your logs, backup your data, and don’t use outdated encryption methods (such as MD5).
 There is no need to store any data that can be retrieved via APIs.
-Content delivery network (CDN), IDS (Intrusion detection system), IPS (Intrusion prevention system), Firewall, load balancers are all must haves.
+Content delivery network (CDN), IDS (Intrusion detection system), IPS (Intrusion prevention system), Firewall, and load balancers are all must-haves.

 We can sum up backend security with these quick pointers; use updated software, don’t leak information, close ports that are not in use, always have a backup, check default configurations of softwares, make sure there are layers of protection like firewall, load balancer, CDN, IDS, IPS before server, and finally, always monitor your logs.

 There are many open-source tools that you can use to implement some of the best practices mentioned in this guide.